SamridhiChaturvedi/SQL-Queries-for-Superstore-data/README.md

 * Description :-
 * This is a Superstore data SQL Project.
 * This database contains 1 table which has 9994 rows and 13 columns.
+* It has been further divided into 4 tables:
+* Fact table, Customers, Products and Orders.

 * Approach :-
 1. Understanding the dataset